lc-st1/ECSE275/README.md

 Link to our sheet: https://docs.google.com/spreadsheets/d/1fs-ZvYQxiL3QqOqIIaE0Rxxe_IdVqTtStlsILmmjwpo/edit#gid=731419285

 ## Conclusion
-The manufacturing line transports a box down two different conveyor belts to an endpoint (where it drops onto a third conveyor and gets chucked off the map) using two IRB140 arms that move using inverse kinematics and by following different endpoints.
+The manufacturing line transports boxes down two different conveyor belts to an endpoint (where they drop onto a third conveyor and get chucked off the map) using two IRB140 arms that move using inverse kinematics and by following different endpoints.
+The optimal operational speed of the conveyor belts is 0.04 as they are the fastest yet still reliable speed combination that the routine will completely run on.
+The average runtime of this combo is 2:00 minutes and it has a success rate of 100%.

 This project can be further developed by implementing a more scalable and versatile path-planning method.
 Such a method can be used to make it easier for the project to be used for other applications and increase in complexity.
 Some examples of increasing the complexity—besides optimizing for speed—are adding more conveyor belts, robot arms, and/or boxes.
 An example of using this for another application could be using the robot arms to put objects in empty boxes before moving the boxes.

 ## Instructions to Use
 1. Clone the repository: <br>